Pepsi: History

-In 1903, Bradham moved the bottling of Pepsi from his drugstore to a rented warehouse.
-That year, Bradham sold 7,968 gallons of syrup.
-The next year, Pepsi was sold in six-ounce bottles, and sales increased to 19,848 gallons.
+Bradham would incorporate the Pepsi-Cola Company on December 24, 1902, and moved the bottling of Pepsi from his drugstore to a rented warehouse in 1903.
+That year, Bradham would sell 7,968 gallons of syrup.
+The next year, Pepsi would be introduced in six-ounce bottles, and sales increased to 19,848 gallons.
 In 1909, automobile race pioneer Barney Oldfield was the first celebrity to endorse Pepsi, describing it as "A bully drink...refreshing, invigorating, a fine bracer before a race."
 The advertising theme "Delicious and Healthful" was then used over the next two decades.

 In 1923, the Pepsi-Cola Company entered bankruptcy—in large part due to financial losses incurred by speculating on the wildly fluctuating sugar prices as a result of World War I. Assets were sold and Roy C. Megargel bought the Pepsi trademark.
 Megargel was unsuccessful in efforts to find funding to revive the brand and soon Pepsi-Cola's assets were purchased by Charles Guth, the president of Loft, Inc. Loft was a candy manufacturer with retail stores that contained soda fountains.
 He sought to replace Coca-Cola at his stores' fountains after The Coca-Cola Company refused to give him additional discounts on syrup.
 Guth then had Loft's chemists reformulate the Pepsi-Cola syrup formula.

 On three occasions between 1922 and 1933, the Coca-Cola Company was offered the opportunity to purchase the Pepsi-Cola Company, which it declined on each occasion.